haagahelia/ohke-teknologiat/07_azure/README.md

 In this module, we shall demonstrate and practice the use of [Azure](https://azure.microsoft.com/) and a few selected services available there.

+This module is done as part of the [IoT Rapid-Proto labs](https://www.rapidprotolabs.eu/) Erasmus+ funded project.

 ## Goals

 Understanding the concepts [PaaS](https://azure.microsoft.com/en-us/overview/what-is-saas/) and [IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/).
 Learning how to deploy a Node.js application in Azure in multiple different ways.
 Learning how to implement an application as serverless cloud functions.
-Machine learning, clustering and K-means based recommendations with the help of Azure Machine Learning studio.
+Machine learning, clustering and K-means based classification and recommendations with the help of Azure Machine Learning studio.

 ## Registering to Azure